-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 As with other publicly-funded schools in England, Biddick Academy receives extra funding from the government to help them improve the attainment of their disadvantaged pupils.
 Evidence shows that children from disadvantaged backgrounds generally face extra challenges in reaching their potential at school.
 Disadvantaged pupils often do not perform as well as their peers.
-Biddick Academy is committed to ensure that all students reach their true potential, irrespective of their social or economic background.
+Biddick Academy is committed to ensuring that all students reach their true potential, irrespective of their social or economic background.
 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.
 Biddick Academy intends to remove barriers to achievement through its Disadvantaged student strategy.

-Impact of Pupil Premium Spending 2020/21
+Impact of Pupil Premium Spending 2022/23

-We are very proud of all of our students at Biddick Academy.
+We are immensely proud of all our students at Biddick Academy.
 It is our responsibility to ensure every single student receives the best possible teaching and the best possible learning, so that we motivate our students to have high aspirations and achieve their full potential.
-This in turn will help them grow into mature, responsible adults that are fully prepared for a positive lifestyle beyond Biddick Academy.
-We spend our Pupil Premium Funding to make our intent a reality by removing any potential barrier to progress.
+This in turn will help them grow into mature, responsible adults who are fully prepared for life beyond Biddick Academy.
+We spend our Pupil Premium Funding to make our intent a reality by removing any potential barrier to progress as well as taking all steps to mitigate the long-lasting impact on students' mental health.
+Pupil Premium students were adversely affected by the Covid 19 pandemic due to sustained periods of absence which has in turn impacted Pupil Premium students' attendance on return to normal school routines.
+The Attendance Team conducted a high number of home visits for Pupil Premium students to develop links between school and home and support in improving their attendance.